Terms & Conditions

 Full cancellation of Tour and Refunds

-We do not routinely refund client cancellations after the 6 week stage as by now we will have made a significant financial commitment ourselves which we won’t be able to recover outside of specific arrangements where supplier cancellation refund policies apply.
-We will also have closed the window for us to resell a clients reserved spot.
+We do not routinely refund client cancellations after the 10 week stage as by now we will have made a significant financial commitment ourselves which we won’t be able to recover outside of specific arrangements where supplier cancellation refund policies apply.

 Due to the high level of inter-dependency associated with ‘Our Ryder Cup Format Matches’, we do not refund these either as cancellation passes an additional burden onto us to find a replacement to make the event viable for the other participants.

 There are areas where we might consider refunds in line with statutory obligations or where we feel morally obligated to do so

 1 – Any significant material change to the cost of the “Core” tour that wasn’t communicated when booking it.
 We regard a significant material change in price to be 15% or greater.
 This only applies to the ‘core’ component, the other items are optional.

 2 – If payment (or part of) has been committed but is subject to a transferable transaction that the client is able to provide their own replacement for (provided that any suppliers accept a transferable transaction)

 3 – Clients who have used us previously can expect that we will look more favourably on their loyalty where it is practical to do so.
 We have to stop short of specifying exactly what this means however, as it’s really a case by case issue.
 Any client who we are aware has helped promote our product would normally be regarded more favourably in respect of any discretionary decisions

 4 – If we’ve wantonly or inadvertently mis-sold something to the point where it alters the product.
 Subjective opinion, e.g. ‘the finest golf’, would be considered acceptable marketing.
 Inconsequential factual error e.g. an historic date would also be exempted, as would reasonable numeric estimates or generalisations

 5 – Any other legal requirement